Leon740/DreamReactStudy/README.md

 # Title

-React App which contains all of the React concepts and is build based on a [official React documentation](reactjs.org)
+React App which contains all of the React concepts and is build based on a [official React documentation](reactjs.org).

 # Motivation

-Learn React and all of it's concepts
+Learn React and all of it's concepts.

 # Stack